Rep. George Santos faces 10 new federal charges, including allegations of stealing donors’ identities, running up fraudulent credit card charges - KTVZ

 Elected last year to represent a district that includes parts of Long Island and Queens, Santos has been under investigation in multiple jurisdictions and by the House Ethics Committee.
 The congressman has admitted to making some misleading claims about his education and financial status but continues to deny the more serious allegations.
 He has not admitted any crimes.

-He announced in April that he will seek reelection in 2024 to represent New York’s 3rd Congressional District.
+He announced in April that he will seek reelection in 2024 to represent New York’s 3rd Congressional District, which will likely be competitive turf next year.
+President Joe Biden would have won the district by about 8 points in 2020 under redrawn lines.

+Democratic former Rep. Tom Suozzi, who left Congress for an unsuccessful 2022 gubernatorial bid, announced earlier Tuesday that he’s running for his old seat.

+“The madness in Washington, DC, and the absurdity of George Santos remaining in the United States Congress is obvious to everyone,” he said in statement on social media.

 This story has been updated with additional details.